Hopes for talks grow with North Korea's ceremonial leader to visit South Korea for Olympics

 In 2014, Pyongyang sent Choe Ryong Hae, a close aide to Kim Jong Un, as part of a high-level delegation to attend the closing ceremony of the Asian Games in Incheon, South Korea.

-Choe is subject to unilateral sanctions imposed by South Korea in 2016.A North Korean art troupe will also likely travel by ship to perform during the Olympics under an exemption from bilateral sanctions, the Unification Ministry said on Monday.
+Choe is subject to unilateral sanctions imposed by South Korea in 2016.A North Korean art troupe would also likely travel by ship to perform during the Olympics under an exemption from bilateral sanctions, the Unification Ministry said on Monday.

-The North has proposed that the orchestra use the Mangyongbong 92, a ferry that chiefly operates between North Korea and Russia, for transportation and lodging, ministry spokesman Baik Tae-hyun told a news briefing.
+The North had proposed that the orchestra use the Mangyongbong 92, a ferry that chiefly operates between North Korea and Russia, for transportation and lodging, ministry spokesman Baik Tae-hyun told a news briefing.

 South Korea banned all North Korean ships from entering its ports in May 2010 and cut off most inter-Korean exchanges, including tourism, trade and aid, in response to a torpedo attack by the North on a navy ship that killed 46 sailors.